rtillies/LaunchElectionDay/README.md

 | GetVoteCounts | A dictionary with each candidate's name as a key and their count of votes as the value. |

-## Iteration 4 (very hungry for more exercise, not expected you'll get here)
+## Iteration 4 (A very hungry for more exercise, it's not expected you'll get here)

 Add the following methods on the `Race` class.
 You may need to add additional property(s) to implement this functionality.